ATL-WDI-Curriculum/bootstrap-intro/readme.md

 What would you consider a 'bad site'?

-Let's take a look at some of these examples: http://www.topdesignmag.com/20-examples-of-bad-web-design/.
-It's crazy that with all of the css frameworks available, there are still really terrible sites that aren't responsive or don't consider UX in the making of their site.
+Let's take a look at some bad website examples: http://www.topdesignmag.com/20-examples-of-bad-web-design/.

+In comparison, let's look at examples of sites that are built with bootstrap: https://bootstrapbay.com/blog/built-with-bootstrap/

 Spend the next 3 minutes, reading through these two pages on why you should consider bootstrap: https://css-tricks.com/bootstrap/ https://bootstrapbay.com/blog/reasons-to-use-bootstrap/

-## Intro
+## Intro (5m)

 > "Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web."